megaptera-helvetiae/eco-evo-interactions/content/authors/Sina_Nieruch/_index.md

   url: "https://www.mpi-bremen.de/Max-Planck-Institut-fuer-Marine-Mikrobiologie-in-Bremen.html"

 # Short bio (displayed in user profile at end of posts)
-bio: PhD student at the MPI for Marine Microbiology.
+bio: Bachelor student at the University of Osnabrück.

 # Social/Academic Networking